โšกElectrical Circuits and Systems I

 Circuit with Multiple Voltage Sources

-• Sum the contributions from each source to find the total open-circuit voltage VThV_{Th}
+• Sum the contributions from each source to get the total open-circuit voltage VThV_{Th}.

-• Calculate RThR_{Th} once by shorting all voltage sources simultaneously; the equivalent resistance doesn't depend on source values
+• Calculate RThR_{Th} once by shorting all voltage sources simultaneously.
+The equivalent resistance doesn't depend on source values, only on the resistor network.

 Circuit with Current Sources

-• Use nodal analysis to find the open-circuit voltage across the load terminals
+• Use nodal analysis to find the open-circuit voltage across the load terminals.
+Current sources set up known node equations, making this approach natural.

-• Open the current source when finding RThR_{Th}—an open circuit means zero current, effectively removing the source
+• Open the current source when finding RThR_{Th}.
+An open circuit means zero current, which effectively removes the source from the network.

-• Convert strategically: sometimes a source transformation (current source to voltage source) simplifies the problem before applying Thevenin's theorem
+• Convert strategically: sometimes a source transformation (current source in parallel with a resistor โ†’ voltage source in series with that resistor) simplifies the circuit before you apply Thevenin's theorem.

 Circuit with Both Voltage and Current Sources

-• Superposition still works—short voltage sources and open current sources when analyzing each independently
+• Superposition still works: short voltage sources and open current sources when analyzing each one independently.

-Compare: Single voltage source vs. mixed sources—both use the same RThR_{Th} calculation (deactivate all sources), but mixed-source circuits often benefit from superposition for VThV_{Th}.
-If an FRQ gives you three sources, don't panic—analyze one at a time.
+Compare: Single voltage source vs. mixed sources: both use the same RThR_{Th} calculation (deactivate all sources), but mixed-source circuits often benefit from superposition for VThV_{Th}.
+If a problem gives you three sources, just analyze one at a time.

 Circuits with Dependent Sources

-Dependent sources change everything.
+Dependent sources change the process significantly.
 You cannot simply turn them off because their value depends on a circuit variable that must remain active.
-Instead, apply a test source and calculate the resulting response.
+If you deactivate a dependent source, you destroy the relationship it models, and your answer will be wrong.

-Compare: Independent vs. dependent sources—with independent sources, you deactivate and calculate resistance directly.
-With dependent sources, you must use the test-source method because the dependent source's value depends on circuit variables.
-This distinction is a favorite exam trap.
+Compare: Independent vs. dependent sources: with independent sources only, you deactivate everything and directly combine resistances.
+With dependent sources, you must use the test-source method because the dependent source's output is tied to a circuit variable.
+This distinction is a common exam trap.

 Special Circuit Configurations

-Some circuits have unique structures that require modified approaches.
+Some circuits have structures that require a modified approach.
 Recognizing these configurations saves time and prevents errors.

 Bridge Circuit

-• Identify the Wheatstone bridge structure—four resistors arranged in a diamond with a source across one diagonal and load across the other
+• Identify the Wheatstone bridge structure: four resistors arranged in a diamond, with a source across one diagonal and the load across the other.

 Op-Amp Circuit

-• Feedback networks determine closed-loop behavior; analyze the Thevenin equivalent seen by the feedback path to understand gain and stability
+• Feedback networks set the closed-loop gain.
+Analyzing the Thevenin equivalent seen by the feedback path helps you understand gain and loading effects.

-Compare: Bridge circuits vs. op-amp circuits—both are special configurations, but bridges test your ability to recognize symmetry and balance conditions, while op-amps test your understanding of ideal assumptions and feedback.
-FRQs often combine Thevenin analysis with op-amp gain calculations.
+Compare: Bridge circuits test your ability to recognize symmetry and balance conditions.
+Op-amp circuits test your understanding of ideal assumptions and feedback.
+Exam problems often combine Thevenin analysis with op-amp gain calculations.

 AC and Frequency-Domain Circuits

-When capacitors, inductors, or transformers appear, you're working in the frequency domain.
-Thevenin's theorem still applies, but now you're finding a Thevenin impedance ZThZ_{Th} instead of a resistance.
+When capacitors, inductors, or transformers appear, you work in the frequency domain.
+Thevenin's theorem still applies, but now you find a Thevenin impedance ZThZ_{Th} (a complex number) instead of a simple resistance.

 Circuit with Capacitors and Inductors (AC Analysis)

-• Convert to phasors—represent voltages and currents as complex numbers with magnitude and phase
+1. Convert to phasors: represent sinusoidal voltages and currents as complex numbers with magnitude and phase angle.

 Circuit with Transformers

-• Find Thevenin equivalent on one side by reflecting all components to that side first, then applying standard methods
+• Find the Thevenin equivalent on one side by reflecting all components to that side first, then applying standard methods to the resulting single-loop or single-node circuit.

-Compare: DC resistive circuits vs. AC reactive circuits—the process is identical, but you replace RR with ZZ and work with complex arithmetic.
-Exam questions often test whether you can correctly compute impedance and handle phase angles.
+Compare: DC resistive circuits vs. AC reactive circuits: the process is identical, but you replace RR with ZZ and work with complex arithmetic.
+Exam questions often test whether you can correctly compute impedance combinations and handle phase angles.

 Network Abstraction